teplovDiman/kit/README.md

 ### Database connection

-The postgres container is available from your local machine on port `5432` and can be accessed directly using the `psql -h localhost -p 5432` command.
+The postgres container is available from your local machine on port `54320` and can be accessed directly using the `psql -h localhost -p 54320` command.
 Or use can configure connection using you preferred IDE with next parameters:
 * Host: `localhost`
-* Port: `5432`
+* Port: `54320`
 * User: `postgres`
 * Password: `123`
 * Database: `kit`
-* Make sure the URL looks like `jdbc:postgresql://localhost:5432/kit`
+* Make sure the URL looks like `jdbc:postgresql://localhost:54320/kit`

+### Migrations

+[Flyway](https://flywaydb.org/) are handle database migrations by execute them from the `src/main/resources/db/migration/<module_name>` directory per each module.
+Migrations should follow the flyway naming convention which is like `V1__Versioned_migration.sql`.
+More details described in Flyway documentations.
+Versioned migrations will be applied out-of-order by default (although this is configurable).

+Also, Kit application realised mechanism for separate migrations by the modules.
+It was done for the following reasons: each module must be isolated from other and be knowledgeable only about common modules, that described explicitly in gradle file of module.
+For these reason, each module contains only those migrations, that relate to this very module.

+This mechanism interacts directly with the Spring context by asking it the implementations of the `FlywayConfig` interface.
+In turn, each module must implement the `FlywayConfig` interface: specify a schema name and `classpath` that contains its migrations.
+To start this mechanism, the Spring run the `KitFlywayMigrationStrategy` class.
+This class first launches Flyway for its own module and then launches any `FlywayConfig` implementations it finds.